Surveillance video captures moments after shooting, crash on Chicago's West Side, injuring 2

 RELATED: 'Hero' Kenosha police dog shot in face by Chicago murder suspect welcomed home with celebration

-Seconds before the crash, Popeye's employees said they heard rounds of gunshots.
+Seconds before the crash, Popeyes employees said they heard rounds of gunshots.

 "My employees, as soon as they heard that, my manager told them to go lower to make sure to be safe so they don't get shot because they don't know where the shots were coming from," said the store's general manager, Lario Arrizai.

-Police said someone in this black BMW SUV was firing out the sunroof, and at least two of those bullets hit a man and a woman inside a black sedan.
+Police said someone in a black BMW SUV was firing out the sunroof, and at least two of those bullets hit a man and a woman inside a black sedan.

 A black car then skidded off the road and careened into another car, narrowly missing a line of cars in the drive-thru.